Gatauli: Facilities

 A four-lane highway is under construction to connect Rohtak to Jind and will link the village to nearby cities.

 Demographics

 As of 2011, the Indian census reported that the village had a population of 6,585, living in approximately 1,305 households.
 The gender breakdown in 54.26% male and 45.74% female, with 61% of the total population estimated to be employed.
-Local communities include Jaat, Pandit, Panchal, Jangra, Attkan,Bamniya and Chauhan.

 Education

-Separate government schools educate girls and boys.